OpenLAIR/ClawChain/DEVELOPER.md

 1. explicit `anvil_path` and `forge_path`
 2. managed toolchain under account-local `toolchains/foundry/bin`
 3. automatic Foundry download from official releases
-4. optional Docker fallback where still supported
+4. optional Docker fallback where supported

 Important principle:

-- Docker is not the preferred Windows path.
+- Docker is not the preferred Windows path
-- Local Foundry is the intended Windows path.
+- local Foundry is the intended primary path on all platforms

 ## Proof Export Expectations

-Current proof export expectations in this branch:
+Current proof export expectations:

 - `exported_at` is full ISO 8601, not time-only
 - `session.evidence.snapshot_locations` points into `recovery-vault/recovery-snapshots/...`
 - `session_dangerous_operations[].target_root` matches the absolute `proof_cards[].target_root`
 - chain state is reflected back into exported proof evidence when available
-- fresh Claude and Codex proofs should show the same exported structure once anchored
+- fresh Claude and Codex proofs should have the same exported structure once anchored

-If the problem is presentation-only, prefer export normalization over changing the recovery model.
+If the issue is presentation-only, prefer export normalization over changing the recovery model.

 ## Fast Validation Commands